SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 • Managers, supervisors, and clinicians can join a free, online, international community of nearly 10,000 like-minded professionals using FIT in diverse settings (www.iccexcellence.com).
 Every day, members connect and share their knowledge and experience with each other;

-• The 2-day FIT Implementation workshop provides an in-depth, evidence-based training based on the latest findings from the field of implementation science.
+• The 2-day ICCE FIT Implementation workshop provides an in-depth, evidence-based training based on the latest findings from the field of implementation science.
 Over the last few years, we’ve learned a great deal about what leads to success.
 Immunize yourself against the planning fallacy by joining colleagues from around the world for this event.

 Filed Under: Conferences and Training, Feedback, Feedback Informed Treatment - FIT, FIT Software Tools Tagged With: feedback informed treatment